-356 zones, flood elevations, special flood hazard area boundaries and floodway delineations, and other planimetric features.
-360 (3) Letter of Map Revision Based on Fill (LOMR-F) that means a determination that a structure or parcel of land has been elevated by fill above the base flood elevation, 362 and is, therefore, no longer located within the special flood hazard area.
-In order to qualify for this 364 determination, the fill must have been permitted and placed in accordance with the County's floodplain 366 management regulations.
-368 (4) Conditional Letter of Map Revision (CLOMR) that means a formal review and comment as to whether a proposed flood protection project or other project 370 complies with the minimum NFIP requirements for such projects with respect to delineation of special flood 372 hazard areas.
-A CLOMR does not revise the effective FIRM or Flood Insurance Study; upon submission and 374 approval of certified as-built documentation, a Letter of Map Revision may be issued by FEMA to revise the 376 effective FIRM.
-378 Light-duty truck means, as defined in 40 C.F.R.
-86.082-2, any motor vehicle rated at 8,500 pounds Gross Vehicular Weight Rating or less which has a vehicular curb weight of 6,000 pounds or 380 less and which has a basic vehicle frontal area of 45 square feet or less, which is: 382 (1) Designed primarily for purposes of transportation of 384 property or is a derivation of such a vehicle; or 386 (2) Designed primarily for transportation of persons and has a capacity of more than 12 persons; or 388 (2) A 1111 141 110 4 111 00 4 390 (3) Available with special features enabling off-street or off-highway operation and use.
-390 392 off-highway operation and use.
-Lowest floor means the lowest floor of the lowest enclosed area of a building or structure, including basement, but excluding any unfinished or flood-resistant enclosure, other than a basement, off-highway operation and use.
-Lowest floor means the lowest floor of the lowest enclosed area of a building or structure, including basement, but excluding 392 off-highway operation and use.
-Lowest floor means the lowest floor of the lowest enclosed area of a building or structure, including basement, but excluding any unfinished or flood-resistant enclosure, other than a basement, usable solely for vehicle parking, building access or limited storage
+- (3) Letter of Map Revision Based on Fill (LOMR-F) that means a determination that a structure or parcel of land has been elevated by fill above the base flood elevation, and is, therefore, no longer located within the special flood hazard area.
+In order to qualify for this determination, the fill must have been permitted and placed in accordance with the County's floodplain management regulations. - (4) Conditional Letter of Map Revision (CLOMR) that means a formal review and comment as to whether a proposed flood protection project or other project complies with the minimum NFIP requirements for such projects with respect to delineation of special flood hazard areas.
+A CLOMR does not revise the effective FIRM or Flood Insurance Study; upon submission and approval of certified as-built documentation, a Letter of Map Revision may be issued by FEMA to revise the effective FIRM.

+Light-duty truck means, as defined in 40 C.F.R.
+86.082-2, any motor vehicle rated at 8,500 pounds Gross Vehicular Weight Rating or less which has a vehicular curb weight of 6,000 pounds or less and which has a basic vehicle frontal area of 45 square feet or less, which is:

+(1) Designed primarily for purposes of transportation of property or is a derivation of such a vehicle; or

+(2) Designed primarily for transportation of persons and has a capacity of more than 12 persons; or

+(3) Available with special features enabling off-street or off-highway operation and use.

+Lowest floor means the lowest floor of the lowest enclosed area of a building or structure, including basement, but excluding any unfinished or flood-resistant enclosure, other than a basement, usable solely for vehicle parking, building access or limited storage provided that such enclosure is not built so as to render the structure in violation of the non-elevation requirements of the Florida Building Code or ASCE 24.
+[This term is also defined in FBC, B, Section 202.]
 Manufactured home means a structure, transportable in one or more sections, which is eight (8) feet or more in width and greater than four hundred (400) square feet, and which is built on a permanent, integral chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
 The term "manufactured home" does not include a "recreational vehicle" or "park trailer."
 [This term is also defined in rule 15C-1.0101, F.A.C.]